 In the light of climate change, there is an urgent need to decarbonize our societies.
 The transport sector is specifically challenging, as transport demand is still growing, and so are the sector´s GHG emissions.
 Electric mobility will not be able to solve this on its own, and advanced renewable transport fuels can help to bridge the gap between GHG emission reduction targets and the prospected emission reductions.

 Just how large can and must the contribution of advanced renewable transport fuels be?

-We will provide our answer to this question at our final project workshop.
+We provided our answer to this question at our final project workshop.

 Transport Decarbonisation Workshop

 Four sessions and a panel discussion focused on the following aspects: